The CSUSM Information Literacy Program

 - are communicated widely and transparently.

-These principles were considered and adopted on XXXX 2014.
+These principles were considered and adopted November 2014.
 These are based heavily on Suskie’s Principles of Assessment.

 Drafting learning outcomes that are applicable to all aspects of ILP is especially challenging since the curriculum exists out of the common boundaries of credit-bearing, degree granting programs.
 However, ILP’s focus on developing the student-scholar as both an information consumer and knowledge producer indicates that the primary focus is not merely the development of research skills or information literacy.
 Instead, research skills and information literacy are the manifestation of the habits of mind, dispositions, and approaches of a student-scholar.
 With this in mind, ILP’s learning outcomes are divided into two categories: the development of the student scholar (and beyond the academy, a lifelong learner) and the skills and abilities needed to use and create information.